imrepo/spring-security/README.md

 XML samples:

-* [basic-inmemory] - A basic example of a secured application using in-memory defined users (defined in security-context.xml).
+* [basic-inmemory] - The most basic example of a secured application.
+Users are defined in-memory in the security configuration.
+Secured paths are 'home' and 'admin' which are available depending on the user role.
 * [basic-jdbc] - Modified version of basic-inmemory where users are stored in an in-memory database (H2).
 * [jdbc-h2-console] - The previous basic-jdbc example configuring a H2 servlet to enable connecting to the in-memory database.
 * [password-encoder-default] - basic-jdbc example configuring a standard password encoder that uses SHA-256 hashing.
-* [password-encoder-bcrypt] - basic-jdbc example configuring a password encoder that uses BCrypt hashing function.
+* [password-encoder-bcrypt] - The previous basic-jdbc example configuring a password encoder that uses BCrypt hashing function in order to encode user credentials before persisting them.
-* [rememberme-token] - Configures a remember me using a token approach
+* [rememberme-token] - Configures a remember me using a token approach, which sets a cookie in the browser.
-* [rememberme-persistent] - Configures a persistent remember me relying on a database
+* [rememberme-persistent] - Configures a persistent remember me.
+THis is a more secure version which relies on a database
 * [jdbc] - Complete example covering the basic features of a secured application, described below:
     * user details backed up by an in-memory database (H2)
     * custom login page